 With remote teaching being instituted on many campuses this fall, and possibly through the entire 2020-21 academic year, arranging student payments for membership dues may be a challenge, especially since students are not permitted to pay the national office directly, and some advisers may not have campus access.
 Therefore, advisers and students may use Venmo.
 If you are not familiar with this service, please review the following: https://venmo.com/about/product/.
 Venmo, which has become more pervasive over the past 6 months, is an app that can be accessed through a smartphone or through the Venmo website to transfer money quickly and safely.

 To utilize this collection method, advisers will first need to set up a personal Venmo account.
-The appropriate amount to collect from each member should then be determined by completing the online Sigma Delta Pi order form.
+The appropriate amount to collect from each member should then be determined by visiting our online store.
 Qualifying SDP candidates can then be notified and pay membership dues directly to the adviser’s account.

 Because some advisers may not have access to campus, orders may be shipped to their home address.
 Orders cannot be shipped to individual students because the adviser must fill out the membership certificates.
 We suggest that advisers keep the certificates and pins for the students and distribute them once students return to campus.
 If the students will be graduating before in-person classes resume, the adviser may include the materials with other graduation items the college or university will be distributing to graduates.